- Saturday Horse Racing Trends and Free Tips: 1st Oct 2022 - September 30, 2022

 - Saturday TV Trends and Tips: 17th Sept 22 - September 11, 2022

-Just one thing to note, whilst we offer advice here each week, remember it is a Betfair Trading advice so consider that when getting involved.
+Just one thing to note, whilst we offer advice here each week, remember it is a trading advice so consider that when getting involved.
 If we suggest laying a short priced side and they go behind at any point, even after a few minutes, then we can trade out for a profit as that is what it is all about.

 Friday 6th April 2018